 Fatty fish like (wild!) salmon, mackerel, and sardines

-Refined carbs (ex- white flour, table sugar, high-fructose corn syrup)
+Refined carbs (think white flour, table sugar, high-fructose corn syrup)

 Soda and other high-sugar beverages

-*Sugar is a large culprit.
-When blood sugar spikes, so do free radicals.
-Free radicals are like a single drunk guy in a bar looking for a late-night hookup.
-They trigger your body’s defense system.
-Which, you guessed it, triggers inflammation.*
+What’s more, any food that contains excess sugar is a big culprit for triggering inflammation.
+This is because when blood sugar spikes, so do free radicals.
+Think of free radicals as a single drunk guy in a bar looking for a late-night hookup: they trigger your body’s defense system in the same way — which, you guessed it, triggers inflammation.

 These foods may cause inflammation, so we’re eating them sparingly or not at all: